onflow/flow-cli/docs/sign-transaction.md

 authorizer accounts, payer accounts and proposer accounts.

 Use this functionality in the following order:
-1. Use this command to build the transaction
+1. Use this command (`build`) to build the transaction.
-2. Use the sign command to sign with all accounts specified in the build process
+2. Use the `sign` command to sign with all accounts specified in the build process.
-3. Use send signed command to submit the signed transaction to the network.
+3. Use `send-signed` command to submit the signed transaction to the Flow network.

 ```shell
 flow transactions sign <built transaction filename>